10 mistakes we're making with modern farmhouse decor – and how to get it right,

-Modern farmhouse perfectly blends contemporary finishes with cozy elements for a refined rustic aesthetic.
+Modern farmhouse style perfectly blends contemporary finishes with cozy, often natural elements for a refined rustic aesthetic.
 The key is to always remember the importance of the word 'modern' in your decor.
 You want to keep the look fresh as well as inviting by celebrating imperfections and mixing natural elements, like wood and linen, with contemporary touches, like brushed metals and neutral color palettes.

-The modern farmhouse style takes the charm and warmth of country elements and ensures they're given an updated look that fits with modern life; it's fuss-free and functional.
-Problems can sometimes arise when we take the 'farmhouse' theme too literally and run like the wind with it.
+Modern farmhouse ideas take the charm and warmth of country elements and ensure they're given an updated look that fits with modern life; they're fuss-free and functional.
+However, problems can sometimes arise when we take the 'farmhouse' theme too literally and run like the wind with it…

 1. Taking 'modern farmhouse' too literally

-The last thing any decorator worth their salt wants is for a home to look themed.
+The last thing any decorator wants is for a home to look too themed.

-'Think about the essence of farmhouse and not the literal interpretation,' says Kirsten Krason, co-founder of House of Jade Interiors (opens in new tab).
+'Think about the essence of a farmhouse and not the literal interpretation,' says Kirsten Krason, co-founder of House of Jade Interiors (opens in new tab).
 For example?
-'Don't buy signs to hang on the wall that say "farm-fresh eggs", instead have a vintage egg gathering basket displayed on your shelf.'
+'Don't buy signs to hang on the wall that says "farm-fresh eggs", instead have a vintage egg gathering basket displayed on your shelf.'